JohnMarion54/JohnMarion54/README.md

 ### Hello

 My name is John Marion (he/him), and I am currently a student at Columbia University pursuing a Master's degree in Quantitative Methods in the Social Sciences.
-Previously, I graduated from Ohio State University with a Bachelor's of Science in Economics and AmeriCorps NCCC Class 25B and 26B.
+Previously, I graduated from Ohio State University with a Bachelor's of Science in Economics.
+AmeriCorps NCCC Class 25B and 26B.

 #### My interests
 I am passionate about using data and quantitative analysis for social good.
 Some of my specific interests include